Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 # How to join the wheatIS and/or the Plant federations of searchable data?

-The purpose of this tool is to facilitate the discoverability of public data on plant biology managed by different laboratories accross the world.
+The purpose of this web portal is to facilitate the discoverability of public data on plant biology managed by different laboratories accross the world.

-Initiated within transPLANT (EC FP7, contract number 283496; http://www.transplantdb.eu/) and WheatIS (www.wheatis.org) projects & collaborations, we are now able to index and make searchable data from any species of any kind of data.
+Initiated within transPLANT (EC FP7, contract number `283496`; http://www.transplantdb.eu/), WheatIS (www.wheatis.org) then Elixir-fr/IFB (ANR, contract number `11-INBS-0013`) projects & collaborations, we are
+now able to index and make findable data from any species of any kind of data.

-If you want your information system to be referenced, you have to provide CSV or JSON files with metadata describing the data managed folowing the indications below and we invite you to [contact us](mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.
+If you want your information system to be referenced, you have to provide CSV or JSON files with metadata only.
+The metadata format must folow the indications below and we invite you to [contact us](mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.

 Note that since the tool makes a backlink to your information system, we need a URL allowing researchers